 Brain Injury Association Peterborough Region (a registered business name of Four Counties Brain Injury Association) has been operating since 1988.

-BIAPR supports individuals in Peterborough, City of Kawartha Lakes, Haliburton, and Northumberland Counties.
-The association has evolved into a dynamic organization that provides a range of supports to a clientele with diverse and complex needs.
-B.I.A.P.R. services are designed to form the basis of a comprehensive model of community support service delivery.
+BIAPR supports individuals in Peterborough, City of Kawartha Lakes, Haliburton, and Northumberland counties.
+BIAPR is a dynamic organization that provides a range of supports to individuals who are living with the effects of brain injury.
+BIAPR services are designed to form the basis of a comprehensive model of community support service delivery.

-The ABI Day Services offered in Peterborough and the City of Kawartha Lakes (Lindsay) are geared to adults with acquired brain injuries, who have varied needs and capabilities.
-B.I.A.P.R. is able to provide productive and meaningful activities for all participants.
-Photography provides our members a new and exciting way to communicate when finding words may be difficult.
+The Acquired Brain Injury (ABI) Day Services are offered onsite in Peterborough and the City of Kawartha Lakes (Lindsay) and provide programming that is geared to adults with acquired brain injuries who have varied needs and capabilities.
+Since 2020 virtual supports have also been offered throughout the four counties.
+BIAPR provides productive and meaningful activities for all participants.
+Photography has consistently provided our members a new and exciting way to communicate and share their experiences.

 This will be the eighth year that BIAPR has participated in the SPARK Photo Festival.
 Each year more and more of our members embrace photography as an expressive art.
 This year (2022) also marks the second year of our new expressive arts program, where individuals have shared in a virtual Zoom group the works they have created throughout the week, finding inspiration from the works of others and support from each other in continuing their creativity and self expression.
 The photographers in this group have enjoyed sharing their photographs weekly with the group.